Noaaan/MythicMetals/PATCHNOTES.md

 Turned Vermiculite into an actual fertilizer (bone meal).
 Added a CATLOL translation.
 Added new textures for Star Platinum, mainly tools.
+Added low level documentation in the form of Advancements!

 __Balance changes:__
 Palladium recieved multiple QOL features, like being able to stand on magma blocks, campfires, and in powder snow.